Many opportunities to learn personally and professionally

 - Looking to schedule a training for your team or organization read more here about options.

 - Want to do your own learning with your team?
-Purchase 3 hour or 5 hour bundle of anti-racism centered trainings from Antiracism Revolution.
-Email Dr. Edmond if interested in purchasing.
+Purchase bundle of anti-racism centered trainings from Antiracism Revolution.
+Email Dr. Edmond if you have questions.

 - Want individual coaching/consultation? email Dr. Edmond to schedule.